Announce your public, nonprofit activities here, 75 words or less. E-mail to tdchron@thedalleschronicle

 .com or fax to 541-298-1365 or drop off at the Chronicle, 315 Federal St., PO Box 1910, The Dalles OR 97058.

 OFFICIALS NEEDED: The Mid-Columbia Football Officials Association is extremely short on and in need of officials for the upcoming 2014 season.
 The association provides service for more than 10 high schools, middle schools, and youth football in the Mid-Columbia area.
-Details: Bob McFadden at 541-340-1900.
+If interested in becoming a football official contact Bob McFadden at 541-340-1900 for more details.

 EARLY SCREENING: The Columbia Gorge Education Service District, Early Intervention and Early Childhood Special Education programs will be holding an Early Childhood screening on Sept.
 3, from 9 a.m. to 2 p.m.
 The screening will be held at the Early Childhood Center located at 1717 West 10th Street in The Dalles, Oregon.
 The screening is free of charge.
 Parents are welcome to bring their child in any time during the screening hours.
 For any further information please call the Early Intervention/Early Childhood Special Education program at 541-296-1478.

 KIWANIS PROGRAMS: Kiwanis meetings are held every Thursday noon at Spooky’s and visitors are welcome.
 August speakers include:

 Sept.
 4, there is no noontime meeting: Steak Feed at Sorosis Park, serving from 5 to 7 p.m.